 Financing for Patio Homes is done through traditional mortgages with a bank or mortgage lender.

 The Patio Home itself is not the main factor in the financing, but since the HOA takes care of the exterior, they are generally in good condition.
 This helps it meet lender condition guidelines to loan money.
 However, each loan is actually based on the financial status of the buyer.

 Can you have a patio home custom built

 Generally, a Patio Home community is developed with a builder who has multiple plans to choose from.
 Each lot is plotted to hold a certain plan or size.
 Patio Homes cannot usually be built custom on the exterior, but certain builders can customize the interior in the way of upgrades desired by the buyer.

 What amenities usually come with a patio home

 Patio Homes are in communities that have a Homeowners Association that charges a fee based on the amenities provided.
-The basic things an HOA provides are exterior maintenance, lawn maintenance, exterior insurance on your home, trash removal, snow removal, common utilities (such as water) and the management and enforcement of the covenants.
-Sometimes there are other amenities like a pool, clubhouse or gym depending on areas.
+The basic things an HOA provides are exterior maintenance, lawn maintenance, exterior insurance on your home, trash removal, snow removal, common utilities (such as water), and the management and enforcement of the covenants.
+Sometimes there are other amenities like a pool, clubhouse, or gym depending on the area.

 Do patio homes allow pets

 We are Patio Home experts and we know how difficult it is to cross over into that new chapter of downsizing.
-Our job begins in the education of what is out there to meet your needs.
-Whether you are able to purchase a $250,000 – $1,000,000 Patio Home, want certain amenities or have pets, there is a perfect patio home out there for you.
+Our job begins with the education of what is out there to meet your needs.
+Whether you are able to purchase a $250,000 – $1,000,000 Patio Home, want certain amenities, or have pets, there is a perfect patio home out there for you.